‘Days Of Our Lives’ Spoilers: Eli Comforts Lani, Eve Finds A Heartbroken Vivian

 It all happened when Lani met up with Vivian Alamain (Robin Stasser) in the park.
 She pulled her gun and told Viv that she was under arrest.
 However, Vivian wasn’t about to go down without a fight, and pulled her own gun on the Salem police officer.

 The women had a bit of a showdown as Vivian made a move for her gun and Lani fired a bullet.
-Shockingly, Vivian’s son, Stefan threw himself in front of the bullet, which hit him in the throat.
+Shockingly, Vivian’s son, Stefan, threw himself in front of the bullet, which hit him in the throat.
 Stefan began to bleed out and both women were completely shocked.
 Vivian took off running as Lani called for an ambulance.

 Stefan was transported to Salem University Hospital, but it doesn’t appear that he’ll make it, and Lani knows it was her decision to shoot that caused the situation.